akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

 ### Login to Azure Portal

 1.Launch Azure Portal(https://portal.azure.com) in the desktop on left side.
 You can use the shortcut on the desktop.
-Please cancel any browse first launch popup's.
+You'd be asked to choose default browser configurations, You can skip those for now by clicking cancel.

    ![](images/azureportal.png)